 I'm a designer and researcher based in Aotearoa New Zealand.
 My practice blends indigenous storytelling, critical cartography, and digital systems thinking to reimagine how we visualise land, data, and identity.

-Designer & Developer based in Pōneke, Aotearoa
+Designer & Researcher based in Pōneke, Aotearoa

 Indigenous storytelling, critical cartography, and digital world-building